 1832 – The first hotel was built.
-Daniel Foute bought 6,300 acres of mountain land along the Chilhowee and into Cades Cove – including the black suphur spring on the road to Montvale where built a 10 room log hotel.
+Daniel Foute bought 6,300 acres of mountain land along the Chilhowee and into Cades Cove – including the black sulphur spring on the road to Montvale where he built a 10 room log hotel.
 It was Foute who laid out and built roads and trails using Cherokee Indian labor.
 He built a road from Maryville through Murray Gap to intersect with the Calloway-Parsons and Unicoi Turnpikes to Georgia and North Carolina.
-And he built the Cooper road from Maryville to Cades Cove as well as the Foute Trail from Montvale through Happy Valley to Gregory’s Bald and back by way of the Cooper road and Gold Creek to Look Rock.
+And he built the Cooper Road from Maryville to Cades Cove as well as the Foute Trail from Montvale through Happy Valley to Gregory’s Bald and back by way of the Cooper Road and Gold Creek to Look Rock.

 Foute planted extensive vineyards and orchards and developed the springs – one source says the hotel was a few steps from two mineral springs (the Sweet William spring was higher on the mountain).
 By 1837 there was a stage line to Montvale from Knoxville by way of Maryville.
 The first novel published in Tennessee Woodville, by Tennessee novelist Charles Todd was written at this first hotel.